hernquist/react-diagrammer/README.md

 ![Storybook for React Demo](http://i.imgur.com/7CIAWpB.gif)

 You can also deploy your Storybook or style guide as a static app.
-This way, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.
+This way, everyone in your team can view and review different states of Ui components without starting a backend server or creating an account in your app.

 ### Getting Started with Storybook

-Storybook is a development environment for React UI components.
+Storybook is a development environment for React Ui components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

 First, install the following npm package globally: